Python-Test-Engineer/evaluating-ai-agents/docs/index.md

 > Evals are real time and support both developer and QA.

 > Frictionless integration to existing apps and new ones.

+> CSV output easier to digest than UI traces.
+In fact, I tend to want to export the traces as CSVs.